US consumer credit up 4.4% in November, best in 5 months

 WASHINGTON (AP) — U.S. consumer borrowing rose 4.4% in November, its strongest showing in five months, led by strong gains in auto and student loans that offset a drop in credit card borrowing.

 The Federal Reserve said Friday that the rise represented an increase of $15.3 billion, the best showing since June.
+Borrowing had risen $4.5 billion in October.

 Borrowing for autos and student loans increased by $16.1 billion, while borrowing in the category that includes credit cards fell by $786.7 million after a larger $5.5 billion drop in October.